josh-fiechter/AggregatedData/README.md

 The analyses require installation of the `RStan` package.
 Following [these instructions](https://github.com/stan-dev/rstan/wiki/Installing-RStan-from-Source) will ensure a smooth installation.

-The `som.html` file contains a high-level summary of the analysis files.
+The `som.html` file contains a high-level summary of the R scripts.